mynameiskatherine/java-project-78/README.md

 ### Strings
 The following validation options are available for string schema:\
 `required()` - requires non-empty string and non-null value.
 Until this option is applied, empty string and null value will be valid, even if the other options are set.\
 `minLength(int)` - specifies minimal string length.
-Option accumulates the parameters from each call and applies the smallest one during the validation.
+The option is not cumulative: is saves only last sent number.
 The minimum length cannot be below zero.\
 `contains("substring")` - specifies substring, which should be presented in the data for validation.
-Option accumulates the substrings from each call and checks all of them during the validation.
+The option is not cumulative: is saves only last sent substring.

 ```sh
 var v = new Validator();